-The Vaccine Race: Science, Politics, and the Human Costs of Defeating Disease
+The Vaccine Race: Science, Politics, and the Human Costs of Defeating Disease (English Edition)

 “This is a story about the war against disease—a war without end—and the development of enormously important vaccines, but in telling that story, in showing how science works, Meredith Wadman reveals much more.
 I loved this book.”